canmom/canmom.github.io/_posts/animation/2023-03-22-when-robots-got-muscles.md

 title: When robots got muscles
 layout: article
 origin: https://canmom.tumblr.com/post/712492038712590336/when-robots-got-muscles
-excerpt: A history of robot designs from the eighties on with a throughline of biomimesis and mechaguro.
+excerpt: A history of robot designs from the eighties on with a throughline of biomimesis and mechabare.
 categories:
  - animation
 tags: